DemonKingSwarn/ytmenu/README.md

 # Dependencies

-There are only 1 required dependency.
+There is only 1 required dependency.

 ## Required dependency